kellyky/mastermind/README.md

 ## Quirks & Bugs
 - Correct input only, please and thanks 😈
   - When prompted for a 1 or 2, you need to enter 1 or 2
-  - When prompted for a color, you need to choose from existing colors.
-Otherwise the computer won't be able to guess.
+  - When prompted for a color, any text you add gets added to color bank for guessing

 Test coverage was started for a much earlier version.
 Needs reworking.